ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `format` (string):
 : The assertion format.
     Possible formats include `id_token` for an OpenID Connect ID Token ({{OIDC}}) and `saml2` for a SAML 2 assertion ({{SAML2}}).
-    Additional assertion formats are defined by the [Assertion Formats Registry](#IANA-assertion-formats).
+    Additional assertion formats are defined by the [GNAP Assertion Formats Registry](#IANA-assertion-formats).
     REQUIRED.

 `value` (string):